 Autism is a lifelong developmental disability which affects how people communicate and interact with the world.
 According to the National Autistic Society, one in 100 people are on the autism spectrum and there are around 700,000 autistic adults and children in the UK.

-In 2021, the government launched the national strategy for autistic children, young people and adults: 2021 to 2026.
-It is aimed at improving the lives of autistic people and their families and carers.
 In June 2022, the Integrated Care System (ICS) Nottingham and Nottinghamshire all age autism strategy [PDF] was published.
 This document is also available as an easy read version with symbols [Word] and an easy read version without symbols [Word].
-Work is currently being undertaken within the integrated care system to implement the priorities of the local strategy.
+Work is currently being undertaken within the Integrated Care System to implement the priorities of the local strategy.
 Regular updates on this strategy will be added to this page.

 Getting a diagnosis